Sawbridgeworth Cricket Club

 As with many old town or village cricket teams, it is hard to establish exactly when the modern cricket club was founded as cricket within the town has slowly evolved and developed over hundreds of years.
 Although there was a Sawbridgeworth side for many years before, the foundation date of the Sawbridgeworth Cricket Club is set at 1862 as this was the first year that a proper club was set up.
 The modern club has derived from this 1862 club.

 Cricket originated in south east England in the Middle Ages.
-It probably began as a children's game in the forest clearings of the Weald across Surrey, Sussex and Kent and it is thought that there was a stong Flemish influence, it being particularly played amongst immigrant Flemish weavers.
-The first definite reference to the game is from a poem by John Skelton in 1533.
+It probably began as a children's game in the forest clearings of the Weald across Surrey, Sussex and Kent and it is thought that there was a possible Flemish influence, it being particularly played amongst immigrant Flemish weavers.
+The first definite reference to the game is at the Royal Grammar School, Guildford in about 1550.
 The game spread slowly, and by 1724 cricket had reached Essex when eleven gentlemen from Chingford took on Mr Edward Stead's eleven, and was first mentioned in Hertfordshire when a team called Essex & Hertfordshire played London Cricket Club at Epping Forest "for £50 a side" in 1732.
 Cricket was played just six miles west of Sawbridgeworth in 1737 when Stanstead Abbotts took on the Corporation of Hertford.
 It was first recorded in Harlow in 1774 and in Bishop's Stortford in 1806.
 Although no evidence has survived, it is reasonable to assume that cricket was being played in Sawbridgeworth in one form or another by the mid-eighteenth century, probably informal local games, as well as one-off matches against neighbouring villages.
 Cricket in those far-off days would seem almost unrecognisable to the modern game; the "bat" resembled a hockey stick until c.1745 as until then the ball was rolled rather than pitched to the batsman, after which bowling was underarm and then round-arm until 1864 when overarm bowling was legalised.
 The pitches were mere clearings or meadows, often on village greens.

 The earliest surviving reference to organised cricket in Sawbridgeworth is from 1823, when the town side played two games against Saffron Walden.
 The first game was played on Wednesday 2nd July 1823 at Walden Common, Saffron Walden, and Sawbridgeworth lost the two-innings game by 23 runs; T. Pratt top-scored with 22 runs, and Challis took four stumpings.
 Some of the names on show, such as Silcock and Pratt, were to be associated with Sawbridgeworth cricket for many years to come.
 The return match, on July 8th 1823 was played at Pishiobury Park, near Sawbridgeworth, and again Walden were the narrow victors.